telerik/blazor-docs/common-features/font-icons.md

 ## Standalone Icon Component

-We provide a component that you can use to render icons - the `TelerikIcon` component.
-Its `Icon` parameter takes a Telerik icon from the set we provide out-of-the-box, and you can also configure it to use your own font icons, raster icons or even image sprites.
+Telerik UI for Blazor provides a component that you can use to render icons - the `TelerikIcon` component.
+It works with the following types of images (examples of their usage follow):

-To use a Telerik font icon, you can set the `Icon` property to a member of the `Telerik.Blazor.IconName` static class.
-The Visual Studio intellisense should provide you with the available options and you can also see them in the [online API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.IconName).
+* **Telerik font icon** - the `Icon` parameter takes a Telerik icon from the set we provide out-of-the-box through the `Telerik.Blazor.IconName` static class.
+    * The Visual Studio intellisense should provide you with the available options and you can also see them in the [online API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.IconName).

-You can find the full list of available icons in the [Kendo UI Web Font Icons Library](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web) article.
+    * You can find the full list of available icons in the [Kendo UI Web Font Icons Library](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web) article.
 The names of the icons match the classes you see in the article, but without the `k-i-` prefix.
 You can use them as hardcoded strings as well.
 Their corresponding class members are in `CamelCase`.

+* **Third party font-icon** - the `IconClass` parameter lets you set a CSS class that provides the required font name, font size and content for the `::before` pseudoelement.

+* **Raster image** - the `ImageUrl` is a string points to the image - it can be a path relative to the `wwwroot` folder, or an absolute URL.

+* **Raster image sprite** - the `SpriteClass` parameter lets you provide the classes from your site's stylesheet that produce the desired appearance and background positions for your sprites.

->caption Render a standalone font icon through the TelerikIcon component
+>caption Render a standalone icon through the TelerikIcon component

 ````CSHTML
 <TelerikIcon Icon="@IconName.Audio" /> @* will render the audio note icon *@